KwasiArhin/Movie_Capstone/README.md

 This is where neural networks offer ample promise.
 They can recognise patterns in images that weren't possible until less than a decade ago, thus offering an unimaginable speed up in analysing cinema.

+## Data:
+Thus, the dataset for this project had to be constructed from scratch.
+It is diverse, consisting of samples from over 300 movies, collected from various sources.
+Each image had to be looked over several times to ensure that it had been categorised correctly.

+In total, the dataset consists of 2,724 (2,180 training + 544 validation) images, split into 6 shot types:

+1. Long Shot: 263 images
+2. Medium Shot: 142 images
+3. Medium Close Up: 223 images
+4. Close Up: 841 images
+5. Extreme Close Up:1041 images
+6. Extreme Wide Shot:210 images

 ### Shot Types:

 ###  1. Extreme Closeup